 On the toolbar, click New.

-In the Gel Imaging pane, click Select and choose Nucleic Acid Gels -> SYBR Green
+In the Gel Imaging pane, click Select and choose Nucleic Acid Gels -> SYBR™ Green.

-You can view the image with any color scheme, but SYBR Green color makes viewing natural.
+You can view the image with any color scheme, but the SYBR™ Green color scheme makes it easier to view naturally.

 Click Run Protocol.
 You will see the imaging run progress bar.